Maximize Your Workout with Compound Exercises

 What are some examples of compound exercises?

-Some examples of compound exercises include squats, deadlifts, bench press, pull-ups, and lunges.
-These exercises engage multiple muscle groups and are fundamental in strength training programs.
+Some examples include squats, deadlifts, bench presses, pull-ups, and lunges.

 What are the benefits of compound exercises?